Day of Pentecost | John 15:26-27; 16:4b-15

 Lectionary Project—Part of an ongoing three year project of weekly posts related to the Sunday reading from the Revised Common Lectionary.
 A study in practical theology.

 On this Sunday, the Church celebrates the Day of Pentecost.
-The Christian remembrance of this day depends upon accounts left by the early followers of Jesus, leaderless after his crucifixion.
+The Christian remembrance of this day depends upon accounts left by the early followers of Jesus, left leaderless after his crucifixion.
 They told of experiencing the presence of the Spirit of God in ways that make little sense to modern readers.
 To make the matter more mysterious, the accounts do not even agree with one another.

 According to the book of Acts, something “like tongues of fire” appeared to these earliest Christians, or happened to them, or by some other difficult to describe experience changed them.
 Afterward they left off their new practice of withdrawing from society, as they had done partly in fear of persecution and partly for lack of a clear idea of what else to do, and went out among the streets and people of Jerusalem, telling everyone that Jesus had been resurrected.